 - 1. Close the choke (pull out knob) before removing the air cleaner cover to prevent debris from entering the carburetor. - 2.
 Loosen the wing nut and remove air cleaner cover. - 3.
-Before removing the filters, clean the accumulated dust from the filters and air cleaner base plate with a soft brush or by gently blowing (Do not use compressed air). - 4.
+Before removing the filters, clean the accumulated dust from the filters and air cleaner base plate with a soft brush or by gently blowing (DO NOT USE COMPRESSED AIR). - 4.
 The third (nylon mesh) filter should be removed only when cleaning is necessary.
 When re-installing, be sure filter base is properly installed in the rubber connector. - 5.
 Clean the foam (first) filter and nylon (third) filter in water/detergent solution.
-Wrap the foam filter in a clean cloth and squeeze (Do not ering) dry. - If foam (first) filter is to be oiled, soak it in clean 20W or 30W engine oil.
-Again wrap the filter in a clean dry cloth and squeeze (Do not ering) until the filter appears dry. - 7.
+Wrap the foam filter in a clean cloth and squeeze (DO NOT WRING) dry. - 6.
+If foam (first) filter is to be oiled, soak it in clean 20W or 30W engine oil.
+Again wrap the filter in a clean dry cloth and squeeze (DO NOT WRING) until the filter appears dry. - 7.
 Clean the main filter by gently tapping filter flat against a flat surface.
-Do not brush or wet the paper, harsh cleaning methods will damage the filter.
-Fasten firmly the main filter mounting bolts. - 8.
+Do not brush or wetten the paper, harsh cleaning methods will damage the filter. - 8.
 Examine all three filters for cracks or tears.
 Replace any filter that is, or appears, clogged or damaged after cleaning.